kaitodsc/kaitouhq/README.md

 - 👋 Hi, I’m @YureiTutorials
 - 👀 I’m interested in Cybersecurity (R.E , Web, etc .. ), Dev, Hardware, Audio and Social Engineering.
-- 📫 How to reach me : unknownfrench@proton.me or " kashda " on Discord.
+- 📫 How to reach me : unknownfrench@proton.me or " kashdadsc " on Discord.

 - 👋 Cybersecurity Enjoyer